jeremynoesen/BoneBot/README.md

 - The format is `trigger // emote`.
 - Case is ignored in the trigger.
 - The trigger can include Regex.
 Case is not ignored if you use Regex.
+- The trigger can also include the prefixes mentioned for the reactor.
 - For the emote, you can put either a unicode emoji, `U+1F980`, or a raw discord emote, `:bonebot:819645061200347177`.
 - To set a delay between when the message is sent and when the bot reacts, set `reactor-delay` in the main configuration to any whole number in milliseconds.
 - To set a cool down for the reactor, set `reactor-cooldown` in the main configuration to any whole number in seconds.